 Whether we are giving away a hot chocolate and Rosary on a cold day in the park, or offering to pray for a waitress with a broken arm, or evangelizing our own family members, we are each called to share our faith.
 “The disciple of Christ must not only keep the faith and live on it, but also profess it, confidently bear witness to it, and spread it … Service of and witness to the faith are necessary for salvation” (Catechism of the Catholic Church, 1816).

-The St. Paul Evangelization Institute provides the tools and resources you need to be an effective evangelist.
+St. Paul Street Evangelization provides the tools and resources you need to be an effective evangelist.